neunhoef/DataProtector/DataProtector.md

-The unuser instance will have type `DataProtector::UnUser` and the `use` method of the DataProtector returns the right instance such that the destructor of the `UnUser` class automagically calls the `unUse` method of the `DataProtector` class.
+The unuser instance will have type `DataProtector::UnUser` and the `use` method of the DataProtector returns the right instance such that the destructor of the `UnUser` class automagically calls the `unUse` method of the `DataProtector` class, when the object goes out of scope.
 This method can then in turn be `private`.
-Without further talking, here is the code of the `UnUser`
+Without further talking, here is the code of the `UnUser` class:
-class:

     // A class to automatically unuse the DataProtector: class UnUser {